maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 ## Testing Your Connection

-Let's create a simple test class to verify that your connection to the Ignite cluster works correctly.
+Let's create a test class to verify that your connection to the Ignite cluster works correctly.

 Create a file named `IgniteClusterTest.java`: